sindresorhus/type-fest/readme.md

 - [`StringKeyOf`](source/string-key-of.d.ts) - Get keys of the given type as strings.
 - [`Schema`](source/schema.d.ts) - Create a deep version of another object type where property values are recursively replaced into a given value type.
 - [`NonNullableKeys`](source/non-nullable-keys.d.ts) - Extract the keys from a type where the value type of the key do not include `null`.
-- [`NullableToOptional`](source/nullable-to-optional.d.ts) - Make the keys of a type where the value type of the key include `null` optional.

 ### JSON